 Inspection - A central air conditioning or heating system should be checked periodically by a professional repairman.
+We suggest having a maintenance agreement on your units.
 See your instruction manual for the frequency of this care.

 Gas Furnace - Gas furnaces are normally automatic starts.
 If your heating unit is not an automatic start, your pilot light will have to be lit manually at the start of the heating season and turned off at the end of the heating season.
 Your furnace and vent stack should be inspected by a professional repairman at least once a year prior to heating season.